Winter is here – time to think about portable heaters (2024 update guide)

 Electric faux wood fireplaces

-These cost about $2000 to $3000 with ratings from 1.0kW to 2kW – all capable of no more than 20m3.
-Some have a fan assist that can help to spread the heat.
+These cost about $2000 to $3000 and have ratings from 1.0kW to 2kW—all capable of no more than 20m3.
+Some have a fan assist that can help spread the heat.
 None have a remote thermostat because it would show how ineffective this was.
 Instead, they measure return air or exit air.

 You can get some with up to 3600W ($1.44 an hour), but they use 15W or a 3-phase point.
 Some also work off three-phase and can consume up to 4500W ($1.80 per hour).